Sultana-akther20/project-quiz/README.md

 ### Known bugs

 ### content
 Content was written by me but I have got lots of ideas and helps to create this website.
+I have document this below and I have got instruction box idea from w3schools and changed the things related to my project.
 ### get helps from
 1. From my teacher
 2. From code institute website
 3. From mentor
 4. From youtube videos
 5. From my friends
+6. w3schools

 ### Deployment